WEC-Sim/WEC-Sim/docs/_include/bemio.rst

 The Boundary Element Method Input/Output (BEMIO) functions are used to pre-process the BEM hydrodynamic data prior to running WEC-Sim.
-For more information about the WEC-Sim workflow, refer to :ref:`man/overview:Running WEC-Sim`.
+For more information about the WEC-Sim workflow, refer to :ref:`overview:Running WEC-Sim`.
+The following section can also be followed in conjunction with the cases in the WEC-Sim/Examples directory in the WEC-Sim source code.
+This includes several cases with WAMIT, NEMOH and AQWA.
+For more information, refer to :ref:`webinar1`.
 BEMIO functions perform the following tasks:
+..
+Adam: this needs to be updated for READ_Capytaine and READ_ORCAFLEX once those functions are integrated into BEMIO.

 * Read BEM results from **WAMIT**, **NEMOH**, or **AQWA**.
 * Calculate the radiation and excitation impulse response functions (IRFs).
 * Calculate the state space realization for the radiation IRF.
 * Save the resulting data in Hierarchical Data Format 5 (HDF5).
 * Plot typical hydrodynamic data for user verification.

-The BEMIO tutorials are included in the ``$WECSIM/tutorials/BEMIO`` directory in the WEC-Sim source code.
-For more information, refer to :ref:`webinar1`.

 ..
 Note::
 	Previously the `python based BEMIO code <http://wec-sim.github.io/bemio/installing.html>`_ was used for this purpose.
 The python BEMIO functions have been converted to MATLAB and are included in the WEC-Sim source code.
 The python based BEMIO code will remain available but will no longer be  supported.